muratk5n/thirdwave/en/README.md

 ---

-I had a feeling SOTA on flood prediction wasn't good..
+It did look like SOTA on flood prediction wasn't good

 "[S]everal shortcomings in the..
 Earth System Model..  [attempting to predict flooding] including those related to model structure, lack of